Lack Of Diversity In Genetic Databases Hampers Research

 These factual gaps exist because much of the research used to understand these genetic tests and lab values comes from predominantly European populations.
 Manrai is part of a growing effort to correct the skewed picture that results.

-One of the most widely used resources for studying the genetics of disease is called the U.K. Biobank, which contains samples from half a million middle-aged British people, 95 percent of whom are Europeans.
+One of the most widely used resources for studying the genetics of disease is the U.K. Biobank, which contains samples from half a million middle-aged British people, 95 percent of whom are Europeans.

-"At the time they were recruited, and the age group that were recruited, that largely reflected the average across the U.K.," says Dr. Cathie Sudlow, the biobank's chief scientist.
+"At the time they were recruited and the age group that were recruited, that largely reflected the average across the U.K.," says Dr. Cathie Sudlow, the biobank's chief scientist.
 "So because the study was in the U.K., that's what we got."

 The biobank has been a boon to scientists who want to identify the genes that are involved in disease.
 Genes are universal.
 But the ethnically skewed resource doesn't work as well to identify the genetic variants that differ based on ancestry.